-ROLE OF EMOTIONAL EXHAUSTION IN EMPLOYEE SUCCESS
+ROLE OF EMOTIONAL EXHAUSTION

 The researchers also examined how emotional exhaustion affects the relationship between ethical leadership and employee success.
 Emotional exhaustion is defined as feeling emotionally spent and burnt out from one’s work.
 Again, the researchers looked at current job success as well as future success potential.